-While participating in significant events or conferences, attendees sometimes feel lost without help.
+While participating in insignificant events or conferences, attendees sometimes feel lost without help.
 Using beacon technology to guide the attendees toward relevant information about the theme of the event, event schedule, people and presentations of their interest, and discussions they can participate in can increase the expectations of the attendees for a more contextualized experience.

 More about Beacon technology

 Beacons are low-powered, low-cost, indoor transmitters that can notify devices near their presence.
 They are so tiny that they can be installed in the space where the event is to take place without being noticed.
 This location and proximity detection technology works on the Bluetooth low energy (BLE) or Bluetooth smart technology by continuously transmitting Bluetooth signals which are detected by the smartphones of the attendees.
-Moreover, Bluetooth 4.0 devices, such as Android and Windows devices, that support dual mode also have BLE.
+Moreover, Bluetooth 4.0 devices, such as Android and Windows devices, that support dual-mode also have BLE.

 Creative ways of using beacon technology for events: